 Runtime

-Runtime is the first modular component of the app-chain, containing all the bussiness logic of the application itself.
+Runtime is the first modular component of the app-chain, containing all the business logic of the application itself.
 Business logic is implemented as runtime modules, defining the runtime state and runtime methods of each module.
 Runtime modules can be composed together to create a runtime that suits the needs of the application.

 Runtime methods are functions callable by user’s transactions, responsible for reading and writing to the state - with accordance to their inner business logic implementation.
 Each runtime module can define it’s own state (storage), which can be of two types: state and state map.